If you've heard of waterless cookware, then you've probably heard the following things:

 - You can use the low-fat or no-fat cooking method with All-Clad as well.

-- All-Clad lid and handle design has fewer nooks and crannies, so it's easier to clean; you may think this is a drawback for waterless cooking but in all of our testing All-Clad cookware performed waterless cooking superbly.
+- All-Clad's lid and handle design has fewer nooks and crannies, so it's easier to clean.

 - The exact configuration of All-Clad is a thickness of 2.6mm with an aluminum layer 1.7mm thick; few brands of waterless cookware provide this information.
 This doesn't necessarily mean waterless cookware is lower quality, it just makes it harder to do an apples-to-apples comparison.